-- First cycle students pay an enrolment fee of EUR 400 for semesters 1 and 2, and EUR 200 for semesters 3 to 6.
-Fees for bachelor programmes where only the first two semesters are taught in Luxembourg (Medicine, Pharmacy and English), amount to 200 EUR per semester. - In the second cycle, for 80 % of the Master programmes at the University of Luxembourg, students pay EUR 400/year.
-Only students in Banking, Finance and Wealth management pay the maximum yearly fees. - Enrolment fees for short cycle programmes 'Brevet de technicien supérieur' are EUR 100 per semester. - The same conditions apply to part- and full-time students. - International students pay the same fees as national students.
+- All students pay fees, as defined by higher education institutions.
+First cycle students pay an enrolment fee of EUR 400 for semesters 1 and 2, and EUR 200 for semesters 3 to 6.
+Fees for bachelor programmes where only the first two semesters are taught in Luxembourg (Medicine, Pharmacy and English), amount to EUR 200 per semester. - In the second cycle, for 80 % of the Master programmes at the University of Luxembourg, students pay EUR 400/year.
+Only students in Banking, Finance and Wealth management pay the maximum yearly fees. - Enrolment fees for short cycle programmes 'Brevet de technicien supérieur' are EUR 100 per semester. - The same fees apply to part- and full-time students. - International students pay the same fees as national students.

-- Financial aid is a 'package' including a grant only, a grant plus loan, or only a loan depending on the income of the student.
+- Financial aid is a 'package' including a grant only, a grant plus loan, or only a loan, depending on the income of the student.
 The maximum financial support amount (grant and loan together) that a student can receive per academic year is EUR 19 950.
-Support duration: 1st cycle = official duration + 1 year; 2nd cycle = official duration. - The higher education grants are open to all resident students, and to non-residents according to conditions related to working in Luxembourg.
-The eligibility criteria are the same for all students (short cycle, 1st cycle, 2nd cycle), including mobile students studying in another country.
-Basic grant: EUR 2 000 per academic year, without any condition.
-Mobility grant: EUR 2 450 per academic year, for students who attend higher education in another country and have accommodation expenses.
-Social criteria grant: EUR 0 to EUR 3 800, depending on the income of the student's family.
-Registration fees: EUR 0 to EUR 1 850 (as grant) + EUR 0 to EUR 1 850 (as loan). - State guaranteed student loan: a EUR 6 500 basic loan is awarded to each resident student per academic year.
+In the first cycle, the support duration is one year longer than the official duration.
+In the second cycle, the support duration equals the official duration.
+About 62 % of resident students received a need-based grant in 2014/15. - The higher education grants are open to all resident students, and to non-residents according to conditions related to working in Luxembourg.
+Grants are provided by the Ministry of Higher Education and Research.
+The eligibility criteria are the same for all students (short cycle, first cycle, second cycle), including mobile students studying in another country.
+The basic grant is EUR 2 000 per academic year, without any condition.
+The mobility grant is EUR 2 450 per academic year, for students who attend higher education in another country and have accommodation expenses.
+The social criteria grant goes from EUR 0 to EUR 3 800, depending on the income of the student's family.
+Registration fees vary from EUR 0 to EUR 1 850 (as grant) and from EUR 0 to EUR 1 850 (as loan).
+No merit-based grants are available. - State guaranteed student loan: a EUR 6 500 basic loan is awarded to each resident student per academic year.
 The loan amount increases if the student does not receive a full or partial social grant.
-Reimbursement starts two years after having completed or stopped studies, and must be completed in 10 years. - Family allowances: EUR 500, awarded if another child from the same household is eligible for financial support for higher education (EUR 500 per children studying and per academic year). - No tax benefits and no merit-based grants exist.
+Reimbursement starts two years after having completed or stopped studies, and must be completed in 10 years. - Family allowances: EUR 500 are awarded if another child from the same household is eligible for financial support for higher education (EUR 500 per studying child and per academic year). - Tax benefits are not available.